RoadieHQ/backstage/plugins/tech-insights-backend/api-report.md

 import { TechInsightCheck } from '@backstage/plugin-tech-insights-common';
 import { TechInsightsStore } from '@backstage/plugin-tech-insights-common';

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-//
 // @public
 export function createRouter<
   CheckType extends TechInsightCheck,